Set up Pull Request Sandboxes

 Overview

-Setting up sandboxes for pull requests enables testing earlier in the development process, catching issues before they hit any shared environment and improving code quality.
+Setting up automated sandbox environments for pull requests enables teams to shift testing earlier in the development process.
+This improves code quality by catching integration issues before changes reach shared environments.

-- Previews: Allows team members and stakeholders to preview changes before merging.
+- Automated Previews: Enable teams to preview changes before merging

-- Integration Testing: Ensures that changes integrate well with the existing system.
+- Streamlined Integration Testing: Ensure changes work well with the existing system

-- End-to-End (E2E) Testing: Facilitates comprehensive testing of the entire application flow.
+- Efficient E2E Testing: Support comprehensive testing of the entire application flow

-microservice has a baseline deployment of the same name running within the
+that has a baseline deployment in the hotrod

 name: route-sbx